ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 Originally this proposal included `a{foo.bar}` to mean `a{foo.bar = bar}`, but that seemed to confuse everyone, so has been removed.

+## Unresolved issues

+In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed in this proposal) to require brackets, namely `(.field)`.
+While resolved, we consider it worth the committees deliberation as to which is preferable.
+Neither author is opposed to either outcome.

 ## Implementation Plan

 If accepted, the proposal authors would be delighted to provide an implementation.
 Implementation depends on the implementation of [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) and [the `NoFieldSelectors` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0160-no-toplevel-field-selectors.rst).